misakwa/python-onbuild/README.md

 When working on so many different python versions for projects, it becomes tedius repeating these commands to compile python from source.
-The aim of this little project here is to allow one to build a project simply by extending from one central image and build for a various python versions using build arguments.
+The aim of this little project here is to allow one to build a project simply by extending from one central image and build for various python versions using build arguments.
 This work borrows heavily from https://github.com/docker-library/python.

 Find versions here: https://www.python.org/downloads/source/